 Witness Statements Can Help Settle Your Georgia Injury Case Faster and For More Money

 Many cases can be settled through negotiation if witness statements are included in the evidence presented to an insurance company.
 When the insurance adjuster is convinced that you can beat the defendant and the insurance company in court, this can greatly increase the chance for a faster and larger settlement offer.
 In cases that go to trial, a witness who has provided a deposition or an affidavit may (and often should) also testify in person.

 Need An Award Winning Georgia Law Firm?

 Representing yourself in a personal injury case, especially when your injury is more than a minor inconvenience, may not be your best option.
 The Millar Law Firm has one of Georgia’s most experienced legal teams standing by to help you, or just to answer any questions you may have.
-Call our Atlanta car accident lawyers or South Atlanta injury attorneys in Jonesboro, Clayton County, GA today and speak with a friendly, helpful and compassionate attorney today.
+Call our Atlanta car accident lawyers or Jonesboro car accident lawyer today and speak with a friendly, helpful and compassionate attorney today.
 770-400-0000.